-We try to adhere to industry standards as closely as possible; this means you will be requested to dress as people in the occupation for which you are preparing.
+Central Nine Career Center adheres to industry standards as closely as possible; this means you will be expected to dress as people do in the occupation for which you are preparing.
 Most programs require students to wear a uniform.
 Students will not be allowed to participate in class activities if their dress does not follow industry standard or creates a health, safety or discipline problem.
-Not wearing the proper clothing/uniform students may lose participation points which may lower their overall grade in their class.
+Failure to wear the proper clothing/uniform, may cause students to lose participation points which may lower their overall grade in their class.